forem/forem/docs/backend/tracking.md

 [frontend tracking guide](../frontend/tracking.md).

 When an event is tracked, it should include a `name` and a `properties` hash.
-When adding new events, be sure that the name is unique per-event, and that the properties will help you differentiate the different events with enough granularity.
+When adding new events, be sure that the name is unique per-event.
+The properties will help you differentiate between events.

 In order to track a specific event in a controller, use the `ahoy.track` call: